secure-compilation/SECOMP/README.md

 ## Back-translation branch: `backtranslation`

-This branch contains the recomposition proof.
+This branch contains the back-translation proof.
 Use `make proof` to replay the proof.

 The proof is complete.
 This proof is done in a slightly more complex setting where system calls can belong to particular compartments.
 Also some recent